 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 19 we read the Gospel of John 12: 19-36.
-In these verses Jesus announces, "The hour has come for the Son of Man to be glorified."
+In John 12: 19-36 Jesus announces, "The hour has come for the Son of Man to be glorified."
 He goes on to tell the listening crowd what those words mean.

-Jesus has, the passage tells us, gathered a large following despite the efforts of His enemies.
+The passage tells us that Jesus has gathered a large following despite the efforts of His enemies.
 The Pharisees admit that they "can do nothing" because "the whole world has gone after Him."

-Though the heavenly voice has come, Jesus tells the people, "for your sake and not for Mine," they still don't understand.
+Though Jesus tells the people that the heavenly voice has spoken "for your sake and not for Mine," they still don't understand.
 They ask, "We have heard from the Law that the Christ remains for ever.
 How can you say that the Son of man must be lifted up?"

 Jesus does not remind them that the Old Testament ("the Law") prophesies the death of the Christ, the Messiah.
 He simply urges them to "walk while you have the light, lest the darkness overtake you."
 Simple, stark, and urgent words for every one of us to take to heart.